MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-lists-app.md

 ## Lists data

 The Lists app is based on SharePoint and Lists data is stored in the SharePoint Online team site.
-See [Data Residency for SharePoint Online and OneDrive for Business](/microsoft-365/enterprise/m365-dr-workload-spo?view=o365-worldwide) for more information.
+For more information, see [Data Residency for SharePoint Online and OneDrive](/microsoft-365/enterprise/m365-dr-workload-spo?view=o365-worldwide) for more information.

 ## Give feedback or report an issue